steqeq/0000/README.md

  (with different argument values) in a graph capture, the implementation was only keeping the argument values for the second kernel call.
 This bug has now been fixed.
  - A bug was introduced in the hiprtc implementation in ROCm™ 5.2.0.
 Due to the bug, hiprtcGetLoweredName would fail for named expressions that had a whitespace in it.
-For example, the named expression "my_sqrt<complex<double>>" would pass but "my_sqrt<complex<double> >" would fail.
+For example, the named expression '''my_sqrt<complex<double>>''' would pass but '''my_sqrt<complex<double>>''' would fail.
 This bug has now been fixed.

 ### [ROCT-Thunk-Interface](https://github.com/RadeonOpenCompute/ROCT-Thunk-Interface)
 No changes in this release.